 None of our Social Security offices can accommodate walk-in visitors until further notice.
 In-person service is by appointment only and for limited, dire need situations.
 This decision protects the population we serve—older Americans and people with underlying medical conditions—and our employees during the COVID-19 pandemic.

 However, we are still able to provide critical services.
-If you have a critical situation that we cannot help you with by phone or online, we may be able to schedule an in-office appointment for you.
+If you have a critical situation that we cannot help you with by phone, online, fax, or mail, we may be able to schedule an in-office appointment for you.